Reviewed by Annabel

 We begin though in December 1957, when the Chairman of the Draft Board arrives at Graceland with a letter for Elvis – who is still asleep.
 Gladys manages to dismiss him, knowing the bad news will be better given by her:

 Gladys sits on the bed and watches her son.
-His breathing is steady and deep.
+His breathing is stead and deep.
 He used to sleep badly and dream so hard that he’d walk from his bed, into the night, but you’d never know that to look at him now.
 On the nightstand is a half-full glass of water, a bible, and a bottle of pills.

 Then we turn back the clock to 1937, we’re in Tupelo where Elvis was born.
 He’s three, and his mama is visiting his father in the jailhouse.
 They’re poor, forced to move from house to house, reliant on handouts from friends and relatives.
-But one constant in their lives is the Assembly of God Pentecostal church where Elvis grew up on gospel music.
+But one constant in their lives is the Assembly of God Pentecostal Church where Elvis grew up on gospel music.
 It was when they moved to Memphis for his father Vernon to find work in 1948 that Elvis began to really sing and learn guitar at high school – all by ear.

 By the time Elvis is seventeen, he’s becoming very aware of himself.
 He’s a bit of a loner at school but the girls are beginning to pay him attention.
 This is when he changes his hair, trying out a Tony Curtis style pompadour held up with rose oil and Vaseline.
 Later his mother will perm it for him!